AWaselnuk/AWaselnuk.github.io/principles-and-mental-models.md

 ### Discover abstractions instead of designing them

 In order to avoid the dangers of [YAGNI](#yagni), you should try to avoid designing abstractions.
 It is much better to discover them.
 I use a rule of 3.
 Do I need some code to act a lot like some other code?
 Great, I'll just copy and paste!
 Do I need some third thing to act a lot like the first two?
-Great, I'll just copy paste and the **pause to consider an abstraction**.
+Great, I'll just copy paste and then **pause to consider an abstraction**.
 3 times does not always mean I do an abstraction, it's just an easy number to remember to check.

-**This might be my favourite principle of software development** when it comes to designing better code.
-The best way to truly this concept is to read [99 bottles of OOP by Sandi Metz][99-bottles] and to practice it every day.
+**This is my favourite principle of quality software design.** The best way to understand it is to read [99 bottles of OOP by Sandi Metz][99-bottles] and practice it every day.

 ## Mental Models